Tony Stark and Steve Rogers have interesting parallels that put them on two sides of the same coin.

-Iron Man did earn more with a total of $2,157.7B while Captain America followed closely behind with $2,025.9B.
-Overall, the skinny kid from Brooklyn outpaces the billionaire playboy in the overall quality of the franchise.
+Iron Man earned more with a total of $2,157.7B while Captain America followed closely behind with $2,025.9B.
+In terms of quality, the skinny kid from Brooklyn wins over the billionaire playboy.

 Iron Man kick-started the Marvel Cinematic Universe which forever changed how superhero franchises are made, but Captain America is the better finisher.